veaba/tensorflow-docs/docs/tf/transpose.md

                                  #  [[7, 10],
                                  #   [8, 11],
                                  #   [9, 12]]]

 ```

 #### Args:

 - **`a`** : A  `Tensor` .

 - **`perm`** : A permutation of the dimensions of  `a` .

 - **`conjugate`** : Optional bool.
-Setting it to  `True`  is mathematically equivalentto tf.math.conj(tf.transpose(input)).
+Setting it to  `True`  is mathematically equivalent
+to tf.math.conj(tf.transpose(input)).

 - **`name`** : A name for the operation (optional).

 #### Returns:
 A transposed  `Tensor` .

 #### Numpy Compatibility

-In  `numpy`  transposes are memory-efficient constant time operations as theysimply return a new view of the same data with adjusted  `strides` .
+In  `numpy`  transposes are memory-efficient constant time operations as they
+simply return a new view of the same data with adjusted  `strides` .

-TensorFlow does not support strides, so  `transpose`  returns a new tensor withthe items permuted.
+TensorFlow does not support strides, so  `transpose`  returns a new tensor with
+the items permuted.